19. Behind the Mask: African Philosophy of the Person

 In other words I don't think Indian idealism necessarily involves the idea of matter.
 The sanskrit word that is usually translated as matter is "rupa" wich means something more like "form".
 So "Rupa" is everything that has a form, that is manifested be it in the mind of through the senses, also, a lot of times you head the mind as been posit as a sixth sense who recieves objects of cognition, thoughts, feelings, perceptions, etc, as if they were features of the world.
 What makes sense with the whole theory of rebirth, as constiousness is entangled and identifying and bonding with the transient objects of perception it takes many forms.
 Also, the spiritual world's are just as material/imaterial as ours, what determines if you're going to experience one or another is karma that is bonding your soul, and moksha as consciousness identify with itself as an empty, formless, transcendental existence, stoping the identification and then the coming to be.

-In reply to by Gabriel
+In reply to In other words by Gabriel

 Matter